You probably already know about the amazing food-mood connection.

 So, the next time you’re craving something fizzy, try swapping soda for sparkling water.

-I love LaCroix sparkling water.
-There are yummy flavors like lemon and there’s no sugar, no aspartame, no carbs, no sodium and no calories!
+I love LaCroix sparkling water. (paid link) There are yummy flavors like lemon and there’s no sugar, no aspartame, no carbs, no sodium and no calories!

 Sign up to download this list of